-The extra-financial analysis is implemented in the investment strategy by undertaking activities described below whereby the Sub-Fund's investment universe is actively reduced by at least 20%.
+The extra-financial analysis is implemented in the investment strategy by undertaking activities described below whereby the Sub-Fund's investment universe is actively reduced by at least 25%.
 The full process of the reduction of the investment universe is found in the corresponding Transparency Code on the Carmignac website.
-The starting investment universe is the MSCI ACWI, reduced by the number of companies for which there is not yet sufficient input from surveys, newsflows and filings, filtered through the liquidity and SRI exclusions, to obtain the investable universe (companies with a social score between 1 and 30/100 according to our proprietary scoring system).

-- i) Firm-wide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment.
+i) Firm-wide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment.

-- ii) Fund-specific: Exclusion of companies rated above 30/100 on customer and employee satisfaction.
-Specifically, this Sub-Fund has a sustainable investment objective to achieve a positive social outcome by investing 80% of the portfolio's net assets in companies that obtain a score from 1 to 30 out of 100 in the investable universe based on customer and employee satisfaction data according to our proprietary database.
-The extra-financial component of the analysis primarily draws on publicly disclosed information made public from:

-- 1. Employee Engagement Surveys,

-- 2. Real-time/news flow,

-- 3. Reported company social metrics.
+ii) Sub-Fund specific: Extended activity or stricter exclusion criteria cover oil and gas, weapons, power generation and thermal coal mining.
+In addition, companies with a CHX score from 31 to 100 (rating from 1 to 100) are excluded.